Sushreesatarupa/DSA-cpp/README.md

 -   You can write solutions only in C++ for Data Structure and Algorithms (if you dont know C++ you can submit only algorithm)
 -   Follow file naming convention for all your pull requests.
--   while adding any content it should be inside its appropiate directory
+-   While adding any content it should be inside its appropiate directory
--   if there is any  problem with inaccurate solution create a issue
+-   if there is any problem with inaccurate solution create an issue!

 ## file naming convention